-After recording, the capture file must be converted to an editable, C-based script.
-This is the point where Visual Scripting differs from a regular WWW script.
-By setting a single option before converting the capture file to an editable script, you can turn your capture file data into a Visual Script that allows you to view the actual Web pages you recorded in a browser-like interface, where you can manipulate the transaction and easily insert variable information into your script without directly editing a line of code.
+After recording, the capture file must be converted to an editable, C++-based script.
+Your capture file data turns into a Visual Navigator Script that allows you to view the actual Web pages you recorded in a browser-like interface, where you can manipulate the transaction and easily insert variable information into your script without directly editing a line of code.
+It is possible to save the script as another name to view the code instead of the Visual Navigator script.
+By doing this, the code is separated from the Visual Navigator script.
+Any changes made in the code will not appear in the Visual Navigator script just as any changes made in the Visual Navigator script will not appear in the saved as code.